 Patrick Bourbon, CFA

-Patrick is your personal Global Chief Financial Officer.
-He is knowledgeable in preserving and growing your wealth, as well as risk management, asset allocation, and mutual funds selection having relationships with more than 400 investment managers.
+Patrick is your personal Chief Financial Officer.
+He is knowledgeable in preserving and growing your wealth, as well as risk management, asset allocation, and mutual funds selection having relationships with more than 400 investment managers and selected funds for more than 20 years.
 His aspiration is to make sure that you have enough assets as long as you live so that you can enjoy a comfortable retirement at your chosen lifestyle.

-Patrick's main goal is to give you the best tools possible to improve your financial decisions, given your loss tolerance.
+Patrick's main goal is to give you the best tools possible to improve your financial decisions given your loss tolerance.
 He provides knowledge and customized strategies in order to make effective diversified investments.
-He explains all possibilities, so that you can make wiser and better long-term decisions depending on your unique situation.
+He explains the possibilities so that you can make wiser and better long-term decisions depending on your unique situation.
 He hopes to bring organization to your financial life.

 Patrick’s passion for investments started in his early teens, after a visit of Paris stock exchange.
 At that time, he was given a $2 bill.
 From that point on, he became fascinated by currency management and he started to check its value in French Francs every week.